How essential is learning months in Korean (월 wol)? You’ll know when’s the best time to go there and you’ll know how to speak and write about dates.

 September marks the beginning of the autumn season in South Korea.
 It is also one of the most significant months in Korean culture because this is when Korean Thanksgiving or Chuseok (추석) is celebrated.
 It is one of the biggest celebrations in South Korea that is important in their culture.

 October is still the autumn season in South Korea.
-During this month, National Foundation Day (개천절 Gaecheonjeol) is being celebrated.
-It is also a month where Koreans pay tribute to the creation and development of their writing system - Hangeul.
+This month, National Foundation Day (개천절 Gaecheonjeol) is celebrated.
+It is also a month that Hangeul Day is celebrated, where Koreans pay tribute to the creation and development of their writing system – Hangeul.

-November (십일월 Shipirwol) is the end of the autumn season.
+November (십일월 Shibirwol) is the end of the autumn season.
 During this month, people are starting to prepare for the winter season.

 Pronouncing months in Korean is easy to understand but there are things that you need to take note.